marklogic-community/marklogicworkflow/documentation/SECURITY.md

 local-name | roles assigned | explanation
 ---- | ---- | ----
-complete-generic (private function) | workflow-internal | Allows call to workflow-runtime:finallyComplete
+complete-generic (private function) | workflow-internal | Allows call to workflow-runtime:finallyComplete update-generic | workflow-internal | Allows a normal workflow-user to update data and attachments in a live process

 Amps for workflow-instantiator.xqy:-